 The emissions by these industries have direct implications on the health of humans and wildlife alike, as exhaust is normally rich in organic compounds, which are commonly reactive.
 To control their emissions, many types of air pollution control equipment, including air scrubbers, industrial blowers, vacuum cleaners, mist collectors, air filters, and electrostatic precipitators, are used.
 However, the main equipment that is used for the compounds are thermal oxidizers.

 Thermal oxidizers, as the name implies, use thermal energy to destroy these compounds in the exhaust airstreams.
-After combustion, the products are generally water and carbon dioxide, which are deemed appropriate for release in to the atmosphere.
+After combustion, the products are generally water and carbon dioxide, which are deemed appropriate for release into the atmosphere.
 To different needs, different types of thermal oxidizer evolved.
 Here we are discussing them and their use, as well as their advantages.

-Direct Fired Thermal Oxidizer
+- Direct Fired Thermal Oxidizer

-Regenerative Thermal Oxidizer (RTO)
+- Regenerative Thermal Oxidizer (RTO)

-Recuperative Thermal Oxidizer (RCO)
+- Recuperative Thermal Oxidizer (RCO)

-A RCO is commonly used when the concentration of volatile compounds is higher in the airstream, and a regenerative thermal oxidizer cannot be used.
+- A RCO is commonly used when the concentration of volatile compounds is higher in the airstream, and a regenerative thermal oxidizer cannot be used.
 The heat recovery system in this type is metallic and can recover heat close to 70%, which is significantly lower than regenerative oxidizers.
 However, if needed higher efficiencies can be achieved, but it may lead to corrosion, because of condensation of acid gases.
-These types of oxidizers can operate at limited temperature as metallic heat exchanger has its limits.
+These types of oxidizers can operate at limited temperatures as metallic heat exchanger has its limits.
 However, there are engineering methods to optimize the operating temperature, which includes co-current flow, tubular design, and selection of metal and metallurgy.
 The RCO may be less efficient, however, it suits the processing well when the VOC content is higher in the air stream and can provide a certain degree of heat.

 There are no similar emission control systems for methane; however, thermal flow-reversal reactor (TFRR), which in essence is an oxidizer, has emerged as a mitigation method.
-These types of thermal oxidizers destroy methane that is present in the exhaust air of coalmine shafts.
+These types of thermal oxidizers destroy methane that is present in the exhaust air of coal mine shafts.
 The methane by combustion is turned into water and carbon dioxide, which in comparison to methane is almost 25 times less potent greenhouse gas.
 The technology is commercially available and has been tested for VAM emission.

-If a mine’s exhaust has methane concentration in the range of 0.5 to 1.9 percent, and the ventilation flows is equal or more than 100,000 scfm, these special oxidizers ideally could be used.
-However, RCO and RTO systems that can destroy methane, when the concentration is as low is 0.2 percent, are now available.
+- If a mine’s exhaust has methane concentration in the range of 0.5 to 1.9 percent, and the ventilation flow is equal or more than 100,000 scfm, these special oxidizers ideally could be used.
+However, RCO and RTO systems that can destroy methane, when the concentration is as low as 0.2 percent, are now available.
 The specialized thermal oxidizers have also been used to produce steam for electric power generation, by tapping the excess heat produced by the system, just as regenerative thermal oxidizers.

-To give push to the technology, several developers have a range of financial contracts, including various lease agreements, royalty payments, profit sharing, and sale of a turnkey facility.
-As there are not any regulatory drivers, the application is quite limited; however, the technology is driven by the United Nations Framework Convention on Climate Change (UNFCCC), which is a proponent for the reduction of green house gases.
+- To give push to the technology, several developers have a range of financial contracts, including various lease agreements, royalty payments, profit sharing, and sale of a turnkey facility.
+As there are not any regulatory drivers, the application is quite limited; however, the technology is driven by the United Nations Framework Convention on Climate Change (UNFCCC), which is a proponent for the reduction of greenhouse gases.